Kartapuce/kartapuce.github.io/_standards/nist csf.md

 {% include gallery id="gallery1" type="center" %}

 **Note:** The CSF introduces the *Governance* function.
-But what does governance mean?! :flushed: The security governance is the structure needed to steer a cybersecurity program toward achieving their enterprise goals. :blossom:
+But what does governance mean?! :flushed: The security governance sets the structure needed to steer a cybersecurity program toward achieving their enterprise goals. :blossom:
 {: .notice--warning}

 The CSF Core functions are broken down into Categories and Subcategories.
 Let's review that!